How to access a home network router setup or console

 After entering the proper username and password, you'll have full access to the router and be able to manage its settings.

 Unable to access

-If you're unable to access the router using the above steps, try pinging the router IP address by typing: ping 192.168.1.1 (enter your router IP address if different) at the command prompt or in the console.
-If you do not get a response back, check your network connections.
+If you cannot access the router using the steps above, try pinging the router IP address by typing: ping 192.168.1.1 (enter your router IP address if it's different) into the command prompt or console.

 PING 192.168.1.1 (192.168.1.1) 56(84) bytes of data.
 64 bytes from 192.168.1.1: icmp_seq=1 ttl=64 time=10.5 ms 64 bytes from 192.168.1.1: icmp_seq=2 ttl=64 time=0.954 ms 64 bytes from 192.168.1.1: icmp_seq=3 ttl=64 time=0.885 ms 64 bytes from 192.168.1.1: icmp_seq=4 ttl=64 time=0.982 ms